gwillen/aises-final-project-2025/README.md

 ### Output

-The script saves the results to a JSON file with a timestamp in the filename.
-Example: `code_examples_openai_gpt_4_20240601_123456.json`
+The script saves the results to a JSON file with a timestamp in the filename, in the `output/examples` directory.

+Example path: `output/examples/code_examples_openai_gpt_4_20240601_123456.json`

 ## Script 2: Evaluate Code Examples